zonemaster/zonemaster-backend/docs/installation.md

 opened.
 The `starman` process will change to the `www-data` user as soon as it can, and all of the real work will be done as that user.

+>
+> At this time there is no instruction for running Zonemaster *Workers* as services on Debian and Ubuntu.
+>

 ### Starting services on FreeBSD